 Legacy of Christian Chivalry of King Peter II of Yugoslavia

 The legacy of Christian chivalry of King Peter II of Yugoslavia spanned much of Europe, Britain, and the Americas.
-It is a legacy that continues to this day - including in the Imperial Old Roman Catholic Patriarchate of St. Stephen.
-The Patriarch holds the honour of Knight Bachelor of Yugoslavia, instituted by Peter II, an honour shared with several high officials of the curia.
-The Imperial Patriarchate also is empowered to confer that distinction, which is does on rare occasion to gentlemen of distinction and demonstrated service in furtherance of the Patriarchate's mission of local and global Christian service and charity.
+It is a legacy that continues to this day - including in the Imperial Old Roman Catholic Patriarchate in memory of St. Stephen, known as the Anglican Patriarchate or the Anglican Rite Roman Catholic Church.
+The Archfather holds the honour of Knight Bachelor of Yugoslavia, instituted by Peter II, an honour shared with several high officials of the curia.
+The Anglican Patriarchate also is empowered to confer that distinction, which is does on rare occasion to gentlemen of distinction and demonstrated service in furtherance of the Patriarchate's mission of local and global Christian service and charity.
 Knights are dubbed and then handed a sword with the words "Freely give as you have freely received."

 Peter II in Yugoslavian Admiral's uniform